 - Part-time students taking even one class

 High school students do not qualify on their own.
 The education discount is specifically for post-secondary education.
+For a focused breakdown of stacking the discount with promos, see our MacBook Neo student discount guide.

 K-12 Teachers and Staff